 Their main event is obviously the National Novel Writing Month in November each year, but they also run these camps during the summer months to help anyone get started with a new writing project, or fix up their ongoing stories, as I’m doing.

 I know I’d never have finished my first draft without the resources and prompts given by them.
 So, if you’d like to find out more, especially if you’re planning on writing your own stories, I’d urge you to check out their website here: Camp NanoWrimo.

 Anyway, I’m off to get started (properly), but if you’ve got any tips on how to start the second draft of a novel or story then I’d love to hear about them.
-Share your tips and knowledge below in the comments or as always you can catch up with me on Twitter or Facebook.
+Share your tips and knowledge below in the comments.